giuseppealbrizio/giuseppealbrizio/README.md

 # Hi there, I'm Giuseppe! 🙋🏻‍♂️

 Welcome to my Github profile.
 Feel free to fork, clone, contribute or just say hi 👋

 ## 🚀 About Me

-Full Stack Developer & DevOps Management.

-Graduated in sound engineering and working as full stack developer.
+Full Stack Developer & DevOps Management.Graduated in sound engineering and working as full stack developer.

 ## 👩‍💻 I'm currently working on...